ravibhagavandas/amazon-freertos/vendors/microchip/boards/GettingStarted_With SAME54.md

-**Getting Started with the Microchip SAME54 Xplained Pro**
+# Getting Started with the Microchip SAME54 Xplained Pro

 This tutorial provides instructions for getting started with the Microchip SAME54 Xplained Pro.
-Microchip provides three solutions with Amazon FreeRTOS
+Microchip provides three solutions with FreeRTOS

 1. Secure Element based Wired Solution with ECC608
 2. Secure Element based Wi-Fi (Wireless) solution with ECC608 and
-3. Wired only solution.
+3. Wired only solution (NVM Based).

-If you do not have the following components, visit the AWS Partner Device Catalog to purchase one from our partner.
+If you do not have the following components, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0h0000077I6kEAE/SAM-E54-Xplained-Pro).

 - [SAME54 Xplained Pro](https://www.microchip.com/developmenttools/ProductDetails/ATSAME54-XPRO).
 - [ATECC608A Trust](https://www.microchip.com/developmenttools/ProductDetails/DT100104#additional-summary) (for Secure element based Wired/Wireless solution).